crate-crypto/Ed448-Goldilocks/readme.md

 ## Credits

 The library design was taken from Dalek's design of Curve25519.
-The code for elliptic curve arithmetic was also taken from Dalek's library.
+The code for Montgomery curve arithmetic was also taken from Dalek's library.

 The golang implementation of Ed448 and libdecaf were used as references.